 What prizes can we win?

-Thanks to our sponsors, the winning team will receive play equipment for their school from Playforce.
+Thanks to our sponsors, winning teams will receive family vouchers for the Science Oxford Centre, and science equipment for themselves and their schools.
 Runners up will receive exciting science kits and every school taking part will receive a Big Science Event certificate.

 When are the winners announced?